ff14wed/aetherometer/README.md

 [**Download for the latest release**](https://github.com/ff14wed/aetherometer/releases)

 Download the zip file to a place with sufficient space on your system, and extract it.
-Then run `aetherometer-ui.exe`.
+Then run `aetherometer.exe`.

 Then try out some [plugins](#plugins-list)!

 > **Because Aetherometer fundamentally does not read memory, you should either start Aetherometer before starting any instance of FFXIV, or simply switch zones if you are already logged in.
 Otherwise, Aetherometer will not have a complete set of data from the game.**